 Did you know that 1 in 88 children have Autism (according to Autism Speaks)?
 Chances are that you know someone with autism.
 Today I’m sharing children’s books about Autism.
 There were once very few children’s books about Autism.
 However, more and more quality books are now available.
 Here are some of my favorites.
 All which have been published in the last ten years.

 *Full Disclosure: The author of Leah’s Voice and Super Lexi did send me review copies of their books.
 However, all opinions expressed are my own.
-This post also contains affiliate links for your convenience.
-Your support of Growing Book by Book is greatly appreciated.
+This post also contains affiliate links.

 Children’s Books About Autism